Hadar933/OS/README.md

 # OS

-all exercises we have submitted throughout the course OPEARTING SYSTEMS @ HUJI
+all exercises we have submitted throughout the course operating systems(OS) @ HUJI